Google has finally released the first beta version of Android 12 although many are still waiting for their Android 11 update.

 Of course, if your smartphone vendor is none other than Google, i.e., if you own a Google Pixel device — there is no doubt you will be the first person to receive the Android 12.

-As of now, the Android 12 Developer Preview 1 is out for the below devices —
+As of now, the Android 12 Beta is out for the below devices —

 - Pixel 5

-As the name suggests, developer previews are intended for developers.
-While they are available to general users, the builds are barely stable and come with several issues.
+While Android 12 beta is available to general users, it is important to remember that these builds might have some bugs.
 That being said, the excitement and pleasure of getting the latest Android version first are worth the risks.